jxjo/PlanformCreator2/README.md

 For new users, the 'Welcome' panel provides additional explanations and allows immediate modification of the sample planform.
 The 'New' function offers predefined templates that serve as good starting points for your project.

-## Software Aspects
+## Architecture Overview

-`PlanformCreator2` is developed in [Python](https://www.python.org/) using [PyQt6](https://pypi.org/project/PyQt6/), which wraps and extends the Qt UI framework, and [PyQtGraph](https://www.pyqtgraph.org/), which wraps the Qt Graphics framework.
+`PlanformCreator2` is developed in [Python](https://www.python.org/) using [PyQt6](https://pypi.org/project/PyQt6/) and [PyQtGraph](https://www.pyqtgraph.org/).

-The main building blocks are:
+Main building blocks:

-* Model — Contains all geometry and mathematical helper routines to create and modify wing planforms.
-The model is independent of the UI.
+* Model - Geometry and math helpers for creating and modifying wing planforms.
+The model is UI-independent.

-* VLM — For lift distribution calculations, the Python VLM implementation [Panel Aero](https://github.com/DLR-AE/PanelAero) is used as the core module (thanks to Arne Voß, DLR).
+* VLM - Lift-distribution calculations use the Python VLM implementation [Panel Aero](https://github.com/DLR-AE/PanelAero) (thanks to Arne Voß, DLR).

-* UI Framework — Base classes and a framework to ease implementation of forms based on widgets and diagrams.
-Plots in diagrams are handled by artists, each visualizing specific data aspects of a planform.
-The base classes are imported from the [Airfoil Editor](https://github.com/jxjo/AirfoilEditor) project as a package.
+* UI framework - Base classes simplify widget and diagram forms.
+Plots are handled by artists, each visualizing specific planform data.
+Base classes are imported from [AirfoilEditor](https://github.com/jxjo/AirfoilEditor).

-* Application — App modes and view panels handle presentation and user interaction.
+* Application - App modes and view panels handle presentation and user interaction.

 # Installation